 Students who have been out of the school setting for 6 months or more can celebrate their success in returning to school by receiving a backpack, school supplies, a gift card for new clothes, and a special lunch.

 The NCCF education staff helps prepare students to return to their traditional classroom setting and work to ensure that both teachers and classmates have an understanding of the child's situation thereby creating a positive and welcoming environment.
-NCCF’s Educational Director and full time teacher is your child’s lead liaison, NCCF’s Family Counselor, your child’s nurse and doctor ALL work with teachers, school nurses, counselors, social workers, psychologists and other staff members in a collaborative effort to facilitate the child's return to the classroom.
+NCCF’s Educational Director and full time teacher is your child’s lead liaison, NCCF’s licensed clinical social worker, your child’s nurse and doctor ALL work with teachers, school nurses, counselors, social workers, psychologists and other staff members in a collaborative effort to facilitate the child's return to the classroom.
 The School Re-entry Team will travel to the school where presentations are arranged for the classroom and faculty to pave the way for the child to return to school.

 The School Re-entry Program offers an opportunity for your child's classmates and teachers to learn basic and important information regarding their diagnosis and treatment plan.
 A school re-entry also provides an opportunity for a healthcare professional to clarify misconceptions, alleviate fears, and disqualify myths.